MatthewAwesome/wikirevmap/README.md

 ## Project Overview

-The goal of WikiRevMap is provided an interactive context in which the evolutions Wikipedia articles can be viewed over space and time.
+The goal of WikiRevMap is to provide an interactive context to explore the evolution of Wikipedia articles over space and time.

 When revisisions (revs) are submitted by unregistered contributors, the IP addresses used to submit such revisions are catalogued.
-Accordingly, since each IP address is (in most instances) attributable to a specific location, it is feasible to dynamically map a sizable proportion of Wikipedia contributions.
+Accordingly, since each IP address is associated with a specific location, it is feasible to dynamically map Wikipedia revisions submitted by unregistered contributors.

+At present the project allows users to generate multi-frame revision maps for all articles belonging to the English language  edition of Wikikpedia.
+Moreover, in the present version of WikiRevMap, uses must interact with articles one-by-one.
+However, there are instances in which it may be advantageous simultaneous explore multiple article.

+To that end, this is just the beginning, and change is always a brewin'!

 ## Let's Collaborate!